k3rn31/dotfiles/README.md

 maintain my own PKGBUILD to configure, build and install my own flavour of *st*.

-The dotfiles also include my Emacs setup.
-The configuration is done in _literate programming_ style, and the setup uses _Evil Mode_, don't use it if you don't like modal editing.
+My Emacs setup is also included in the repository.
+The [configuration](.emacs.d/configuration.org) is done in _literate programming_ style.
+I use _Evil Mode_, don't use it if you don't like modal editing.
 Again, this is my personal setup.

 ## Setup

 Running `./setup.sh` will prompt with a menu showing different options to put dotfiles in place.
-The configuration is done mostly by symlinking files and folders form _.dotfiles_.
+The configuration is done mostly by symlinking files and folders from _.dotfiles_.